-Raleigh is a big city located in the state of North Carolina.
-The city has a population of 441,326 people.
+Raleigh, North Carolina is a highly populated city with a population of 441,326 people.
 In Raleigh, there are 3,042 people per square mile, which is well above the national population density average.
-With an average age of 33 years old, Raleigh could be a great place to live for young adults as this age is well below the national average.
+Raleigh tends to attract a younger crowd, as the median age of 33 is far below the national average.

-Location, location, location - possibly the three most important words in your search for a new place to live.
-Fortunately, in Raleigh, there is no shortage of amazing local amenities and interesting things to do.
-Some of the notable things to do include: North Carolina Museum of Art, Museum of Natural Sciences, and Pullen Park.
+Location, location, location - those 3 words empasize the significance of the location of any property and are possibly the three most important words in your search for a new place to live.
+Fortunately, in Raleigh, there are an abundance of amazing local amenities and other interesting things to do.
+These include grocery stores, coffee shops, places to eat and parks.
+Some of the interesting things to do and attractions include: North Carolina Museum of Art, Museum of Natural Sciences, and Pullen Park.

 The Raleigh unemployment rate (1.33%) has continued to decrease over the years and is now well below the national average.
-Finding a new job in the area might just be easier than you thought!
+The result could lead to reduced poverty and inequality in the area, higher wages and increased economic growth.